Abu Yusuf Yaqub ibn Abd al-Haqq: Biography

-Conquest of Marrakech
+Conquest of Marrakesh

-In 1262, Abu Yusuf laid siege to the Almohad capital of Marrakech, but his attempt to assault the city faltered.
+In 1262, Abu Yusuf laid siege to the Almohad capital of Marrakesh, but his attempt to assault the city faltered.
 Changing tactics, he decided to sponsor the rebellious Almohad chieftain Abu Dabbus in his struggle against his cousin, the Almohad caliph Abu Hafs Umar al-Murtada.
-But once Abu Dabbus seized Marrakech in 1266, he broke his treaty with the Marinids and refused to pass Marrakech over to them.
+But once Abu Dabbus seized Marrakesh in 1266, he broke his treaty with the Marinids and refused to pass Marrakesh over to them.
 Instead, Abu Dabbus persuaded the Abdalwadid ruler Yaghmorassan of the Kingdom of Tlemcen to launch an incursion into Marinid land from the northeast.
 Abu Yusuf broke off his campaign against the errant Almohad client to deal with the Tlemcen intervention, defeating the Abdalwadids at a battle by the Moulouya in 1268.

-Abu Yusuf promptly returned to the south, defeated the forces of Abu Dabbus and entered Marrakech on 8 September 1269, putting a final end to the Almohad Caliphate.
+Abu Yusuf promptly returned to the south, defeated the forces of Abu Dabbus and entered Marrakesh on 8 September 1269, putting a final end to the Almohad Caliphate.
 The Marinids were masters of Morocco, and Abu Yusuf Yaqub took up the title of 'Prince of the Muslims' (amir el-moslimin), the old title used by the Almoravid rulers in the 11th-12th centuries.
 Like the Almoravids, the Marinids never adopted the caliphal title (amir al-mu'minin), believing it to be an impious pretension (although the contemporary Hafsid rulers of Ifriqiya would soon take it up).

-The Marinids resisted the temptation of relocating their capital to the Marrakech, citadel of the Almoravids and Almohads, preferring to base themselves at Fes.
+The Marinids resisted the temptation of relocating their capital to the Marrakesh, citadel of the Almoravids and Almohads, preferring to base themselves at Fez.

-The Marinids had some difficulty getting their authority recognized by the southerly Ma'qil Arabs of the Draa valley and Sijilmassa.
+The Marinids had some difficulty getting their authority recognized by the southerly Maqil Arabs of the Draa valley and Sijilmassa.
 The Draa valley Arabs submitted only after a campaign in 1271, and Sijilmassa only in 1274.
 The northerly port cities of Ceuta and Tangiers also refrained from acknowledging Marinid suzerainty until 1273.

 Part of this resistance had been encouraged by Abdalwadid ruler Yaghmorassan of Tlemcen, and so in 1272, Abu Yusuf launched a punitive expedition and even briefly laid siege to Tlemcen, forcing the Abdalwadids to come to terms.
 Abu Yusuf erected the advanced coastal fortress of Taount to police any future Abdalwadid interventions in Marinid dominions.

 Ibn Khaldoun's account of Abu Yusuf's 1274 siege of Sijilmassa relates what seems to be one of the first uses of powder cannon as a siege weapon.